bedroom

 • Keep the ceiling white or light cream to maintain vertical space

-Best for: larger bedrooms or those with high ceilings
+Best for: larger bedrooms or those with high ceilings that can absorb the intensity

 3. Deep Navy Blue Sanctuary

 Pair navy walls with white trim and crown molding for crisp contrast that keeps the room feeling fresh.
 Natural wood furniture in walnut or oak adds organic warmth that prevents the blue from feeling too cool.
-Layer bedding in white, gray, or lighter shades of blue to create a monochromatic scheme that feels cohesive and calming.
+Layer bedding in white, gray, or lighter shades of blue for a monochromatic scheme that feels cohesive and calming.
 Add warmth through brass or copper light fixtures that glow beautifully against the deep blue backdrop.

-• Test navy samples at different times of day—blue looks very different in natural vs. artificial light
+• Test navy samples at different times of day — blue looks very different in natural vs. artificial light

 • Warm white LED bulbs (2700K) complement navy better than cool daylight bulbs